Ogg Vorbis Psycho

 Dont worry, since all codecs suffer from quantization problems.
 VQ's whole

-purpose is to suffer less from it by utilizing correlations among a group of
+purpose is to suffer less from it by utilizing correlations among a group

 numbers - the joint noise can lower more than independent noise introduced